viresh-ratnakar/webifi/README.md

 In a Webifi-enabled crossword, there is a link under the crossword that says "Webifi", which allows toggling the interface.

-If a web-page for a Webifi-enabled crossword is accessed with the URL paramater "webifi" present in the URL, then the Webifi interface will open directly and will stay open (with the crossword's graphic interface hidden by default).
+If a web-page for a Webifi-enabled crossword is accessed with the URL parameter "webifi" present in the URL, then the Webifi interface will open directly and will stay open (with the crossword's graphic interface hidden by default).
 Such URLs should be useful for sight-challenged users.

-The webifi interface is a simple command-line interface.
+The webifi interface is a simple chat interface, similar to the command-line interfaces used in interactive text adventure games.
 The command prompt is at the bottom, and above it is scrollable log of recent commands as well as their responses.

-To enter a command, type it at the command line (you may want to use voice-input if available).
+To enter a command, type it at the chat prompt (you may want to use voice-input if available).
 You do not have to press the "Enter" key after typing the command.
 Webifi will grab the command after a two-second lull (this is to help with voice-typing, where activating the "Enter" key verbally is difficult on